Loushan Pass

+Scene of Loushan Pass, from People's Daily Issue 10, 1967.

 Loushan Pass is a ci poem written by Mao Zedong in February 1935, during the Long March.

 Background

 Loushan Pass itself is a gorge among mountains north of Tongzi County, Guizhou province, China.
 It is a strategic position between Tongzi and Sichuan known for how difficult it is to cross, having a long, winding path going up towards three high peaks.

 On 16th October, 1934, during the Long March, the Red Army began travelling from Kiansi through ten provinces, around 6,500 miles in total, hoping to arrive in Shensi to form an anti-Japanese camp.
 Only a small percentage of the original army survived.
 The Red Army traversed Loushan Pass on this journey, inspiring the poem, hoping to occupy Zunyi and Tongzi.
 On 25th February 1935, the Red Army would complete their second traversal of Loushan Pass, battling Liu Henming's regiment led by Du Zhaohua.
 Peng Dehuai would launch a counterattack against Kuomintang forces, driving them away by the 27th of February, occupying Zunyi; come the 28th, KMT forces were wiped out and driven to Wujiang River.
 Mao would write and publish the poem soon after.

 Qin, referenced in the poem's title "憶秦娥," meaning "Remembering the Beauty of Qin," is a reference to the poem of the same name by Li Bai.